-At the 2015 IIHF Women’s World Championship, Canada once against boasted a younger roster, which had an average age of just over 24.
-Ten players were making their Women’s Worlds debut.
+At the 2015 IIHF Women’s World Championship, Canada once again boasted a younger roster, which had an average age of just over 24.
+Ten players were making their women’s worlds debut.
 In a wild final against the United States, Canada ended up losing 7-5 in the highest-scoring gold-medal match in tournament history.
 The Canadians erased a pair of three-goal deficits but were ultimately outgunned by their rivals.

 Derraugh left his role as head coach before the 2015 Four Nations Cup, but he has remained involved with the team throughout the years and is currently an assistant coach with the squad.

 In their next hire, Hockey Canada made history with Schuler, the first former player on the national team to serve as head coach.

 As a player, Schuler won three gold medals at the women’s worlds, including at the inaugural event in 1990, as well as silver at Nagano in 1998 when women’s hockey made its Olympic debut.

 She had previously served as an assistant with the national team, as well as head coach of the women’s under-18 squad that won gold at the 2014 IIHF U18 Women’s World Championship.
 Schuler became the first woman to serve as head coach for Canada since Melody Davidson, the team’s former general manager, stepped down from her coaching duties in 2010.